John-6670/SimpleSocialApp/README.md

     - Each user has a profile associated with their account
     - The profile includes a bio, birthdate, and a profile picture.
     - The profile picture is stored in the 'avatars/' directory<br><br>
+- **Comments and replies:**
+    - Users can create comments on posts.
+    - Users can create replies to comments.
+    - Users can view all replies to a specific comment.<br><br>

 ### Technologies